rackerlabs/support-how-to/content/how-to/dedicated-hosting/id-federation-map-policies-permissions-dedicated/index.md

 #### Example policy with the required attributes

 The following Attribute Mapping Policy example uses explicit and SAML-provided values to map the required fields.
-Note that it is a basic example, and more customization might be required in some cases.
+You might need to customize this basic example.

     mapping:
      version: "RAX-1"
-      # Comments are allowed in YAML
+      # You can add comments in YAML
      rules:
      - local:
         user:
            domain: "636462353"
-           # Domain must be set to your Identity Domain
+           # Set the Domain to your Identity Domain
            name: "{D}"
-           #  Username will be set from element named "name" value in your SAML
+           #  Username comes from an element named "name" value in your SAML
            email: "{At(https://schemas.xmlsoap.org/ws/2005/05/identity/claims/emailaddress)}"
            #  Locates the attribute with the above URL as the claim type/name
            groups: